flaviocmb/Frontend-Mentor/clipboard-landing-page-master/assets/info/info.md

 }
 ```

-Observe com atenção que é fundamental adicionar max-width e max-height para manter a responsividade.
-[Agora parece bom](./box-shadow-solved.png).
+Make sure to add max-width and max-height to keep it responsive.
+[Now it looks good](https://raw.githubusercontent.com/flaviocmb/Frontend-Mentor/refs/heads/main/clipboard-landing-page-master/assets/info/box-shadow-solved.png).

 Is there another clever way to solver this? leave a comment please.

 ## This is not a simple hover

-Acredito que esse seja um dos grandes desafios desse projecto (incluído na descrição do projeto).
-If you wander how to do that hover on the buttons, the **[NTF Preview Card Component](https://www.frontendmentor.io/solutions/nft-preview-card-component-hhBAmiQbU8)** has this same way to hover something.
-In this project you will have to work with pseudo-element and build a new color na frente da cor do cyan.
+I think this is one of the big challenges of this project (mentioned in the project description).
+If you wander how to I did that hover on the buttons, the **[NTF Preview Card Component](https://www.frontendmentor.io/solutions/nft-preview-card-component-hhBAmiQbU8)** has the same hover effect.
+In this project, you’ll need to work with pseudo-elements and create a new color in front of the cyan color.

 ```css
 .btn-green {